Here are the best HP laptops to buy in 2022

 It’s almost impossible to not recommend HP’s Spectre x360 14.
 This is one of the company’s best laptops ever, taking the iconic design of the Spectre lineup and adding a modern touch with a taller display.

-First off, the HP Spectre x360 14 is powered by the latest Intel processors up to an Intel Core i7-1165G7, so you’re getting the latest and greatest here.
-This is a 4 core, 8 thread CPU that’s going to get you great performance in all kinds of day-to-day tasks, plus it has integrated Iris Xe graphics.
+First off, the HP Spectre x360 14 is powered by up to an 11th-generation Intel Core i7-1195G7, so you’re getting the latest and greatest here.
+This is a 4-core, 8-thread CPU that’s going to get you great performance in all kinds of day-to-day tasks, plus it has integrated Iris Xe graphics.
 That gives you some ability to eventually run lightweight games or other software that can be boosted by the GPU.
 You can also configure the Spectre x360 with up to 16GB of RAM and either 2TB of SSD storage, or 1TB of storage accelerated by 32GB of Intel Optane memory.
 Unless you’re an avid gamer or you work with heavy 3D and video rendering tasks, you won’t be in need of more performance.

 A potential downside here is that the webcam is only 720p, and is a very small sensor, so it won’t capture a lot of light.
 Still, it includes an IR camera for Windows Hello, and there’s a privacy shutter if you’re worried about being spied on.
 If you don’t like facial recognition for whatever reason, there’s also a fingerprint sensor built in.